KimHo-KH/Data-Structures/README.md

 Welcome to my Data Structures Implementation repository!

 Introduction
-In this repository, I've implemented fundamental data structures in Python.
+In this repository, I've implemented fundamental data structures in C++.
 These implementations are aimed at providing clear, concise, and well-documented code for easy understanding and usage.

 List of Data Structures Implemented
 Linked List: Implementation of singly and doubly linked lists with common operations.